 It may seem like the opposite is true, but you really shouldn’t keep the electric fan on if you’re leaving the room.
 Perhaps you’re thinking that this will allow the room to remain cool while you’re out.
 Electric fans do not turn the air cool; they only blow the air that’s available regardless if it’s hot or cold.

 Simply put, you’re just wasting electricity when you keep the fan on.
-In fact, this can even make the room warm.
-The fan motor gets hot when it’s been operating for many hours straight.
-The best option is to turn it off.
-This saves you electricity while keeping the room temperature as it is.
+In fact, our editor observed when you keep the fan on, this can even make the room warm.
+The fan motor gets hot when it’s been operating for many hours straight So it is suggested to simply turn off the fan as you’re just wasting electricity.

 Take measures when you’re using the water heater

 Living in a cold region makes it essential to have water heaters.
 Likewise, anyone who wants to have a warm shower would buy one.
 Sadly, it takes a lot of energy to heat water.
 Your heater uses up more energy than most of your other appliances.
 You don’t have to stop using it, but you have to use it wisely.
 If you don’t need really hot water, why not change the thermostat settings to a lower temperature?
-Furthermore, try to use less of it.
+If you don’t really need hot water so often, why not change your thermostat settings to lower temperature like 120°F?
+Lowering the thermostat can save 3-5% operating cost for every 10° degrees lower you go.
 Don’t leave it running if it’s not in use.
 Furthermore, try to provide insulation for the pipes and the water heater — this will keep the water hot for a longer duration.

 Use your drapes and furniture relative to the sunlight